Fidgety Fairy Tales

 Fidgety Fairy Tales is now booking shows for schools and organizations that are interested in having us perform at your location!
 Promote understanding of the children in your school or organization with mental health disorders.

 Performance fee is $1000 plus $1/mile if the performance location is outside of the Twin Cities.
-Book now before June 30th and get a discounted rate of $750!

 To request a performance, please fill out our online form.